Palm-sized highly directional microphone system

-On the demo screen, a panoramic image will be displayed under which, you will see a button.
+On the demo screen, a panoramic image will be displayed below which, you will see a button that says 'OMNIDIRECTIONAL.'

 Once the image is loaded and the instruction saying 'Click to start' or 'Tap to start' appears, you can start playing sound by clicking (tapping) on the image.

-While the SOPA file is being played, you can switch the directionality modes by clicking (tapping) the button below the image.
+While the sound is reproduced, you can toggle the polar patterns by clicking (tapping) the button below the image.

 You can control the target direction by panning the image.
 If you are using a mobile device, panning can be controlled by the rotary motion of the device.